First Era

 c.
 1E 478-479

-A plague kills Mhorus and the rest of the local royal family in Skingrad.
+A plague kills King Mhorus and the rest of the royal family of Skingrad.
 Having survived the plague in Nibenay, Mhorus' son Dorald returns to Skingrad to claim the throne and immediately cedes the region to the Alessian empire.
 Offended, Rislav rallies the army of Kvatch and defeats his brother in Skingrad, becoming the king of Skingrad.
 Gorieus finds himself thwarted in his attempts to gain a foothold in Colovia and invades the region.
 The united forces of Kvatch and Skingrad miraculously manage to defeat the Alessian army.

 Other regions that reluctantly underwent strong Alessian influence, such as Skyrim and the Direnni holdings, become restless as well.
 Ryain Direnni outlaws the Alessian doctrines and harasses the border with Cyrodiil.

-Source: Rislav the Righteous, Pocket Guide to The Empire (1st Edition): Cyrodiil
+Source: Rislav the Righteous, Pocket Guide to The Empire 1st Edition: Cyrodiil

 1E 482